 Bread or noodles?
 Noodles or bread?
-When you couldn’t make up which savory carb to satisfy your hunger, Yakisoba Pan would be your answer.
+When you couldn’t make up which savory carb to satisfy your hunger, Yakisoba Pan (焼きそばパン) would be your answer.

 There are many variations of sauces for the noodles (thin/thick sauce, different seasonings).
 You can also choose to include or exclude shredded cabbage.
 To avoid the noodles from falling apart, a typical yakisoba pan is wrapped with plastic wrap.

-As yakisoba pan is inexpensive but hearty enough to fill a hungry stomach, it is a popular snack and lunch at school cafeterias.
+As the yakisoba pan is inexpensive but hearty enough to fill a hungry stomach, it is a popular snack and lunch at school cafeterias.
 You can also find it available all over Japan at convenience stores, festivals, and local bakeries.

-3 Tips for Delicious Yakisoba Pan
+3 Yakisoba Pan Cooking Tips

 1. Spread butter on the bread.

-The grease such as butter prevents buns from absorbing extra moisture from the noodles.
+A layer of fat such as butter prevents buns from absorbing extra moisture from the noodles.
 You could spread Japanese mayo instead.

-2. Just the noodles in the bun
+2. Use plain noodles in the bun.

 - Gather all the ingredients.

-- Cut the yakisoba noodles in half.
+- Cut 11 oz yakisoba noodles in half.